bretlowery/flan/readme.md

 and some other considerations.

 I looked for solutions but they lacked.
 90% generated random data, including invalid IP addresses, or user agents that didn't match a real-world distribution of user-agents, which was important for my immediate needs (fraud research).
-They other 10% couldn't handle my special use cases, like preservation of partner/SEO bots and private network IPs.
+The other 10% couldn't handle my special use cases, like preservation of partner/SEO bots and private network IPs.
 So, I created FLAN.

 ### Features